FreedomIntelligence/Smurfs/README.md

 ## 🗓 Coming Soon
 - [x] Code release of our [paper](http://arxiv.org/abs/2405.05955)
-- [ ] Support CLI and GUI inference other than experiment inference
+- [ ] Support customised API inference
-- [ ] Add documentation
+- [ ] Support CLI and GUI inference

 ✨Here is an overview of the Smurfs framework.